-So why not include the Baily Lighthouse in a visit to Dublin's old-fashioned sururb of Howth?
+So why not include the Baily Lighthouse in a visit to Dublin's old-fashioned suburb of Howth?
 Here's what you need to know:

 Facts About the Baily Lighthouse

-The lighthouse itself, part of a larger building complex on a rocky outcrop accessible by road (though not with public access), is only 13 metres high.
-But the "focal height" (the term for the actual height the light is displayed over normal sea levels) is 41 metres.
-Which accounts for a range of 48 kilometres across the water.
+The lighthouse itself, part of a larger building complex on a rocky outcrop accessible by road (though not with public access), is only 13 meters high.
+But the "focal height" (the term for the actual height the light is displayed over normal sea levels) is 41 meters.
+Which accounts for a range of 48 kilometers across the water.

-Though the Baily Lighthouse has be fully automatic for several years, making the lighthouse keeper redundant, an attendant still lives in the old Principal Keeper's residence.
+Though the Baily Lighthouse has been fully automatic for several years, making the lighthouse keeper redundant, an attendant still lives in the old Principal Keeper's residence.

 Even the grounds are not open to the public, signs at the access road forbid entry.
 But all is not lost, as the Baily Lighthouse can be viewed from the paths around Howth Head, with the easiest access to a great view being from Howth Summit via a short walk along the Cliff Path Loop.

 The first lighthouse at Howth was erected about 1667 by Sir Robert Reading, who held letters of patent from King Charles II.
 Originally only a square tower with a coal-fired beacon and a cottage were built, parts of which actually remain high on the headland.